One of my favorite books is Steinbeck’s Cannery Row. Near the

-extensively (but not completely).
-I sought it out, and here is the
+not completely).
+I wanted to read the whole thing, so I sought it out, and

 rendered into English by E. Powys Mathers (from the book Love Songs of Asia, Knopf, 1946)